6.2 - Compatibility of the approach with other frameworks

 0%

-E1.SBM-3: Business model resilience to climate issues
+E1.SBM-3: Resilience of the business model to climate-related issues

 85%